codelsie/Product-Listing-Store/README.md

-# Product Showcase Website
+# Product Listing Website

-Welcome to the **Product Showcase Website** repository!
  This project is a simple, responsive website built with HTML, CSS, and JavaScript to showcase products in a visually appealing way.

 ![Product Listing Website Screenshot](https://github.com/codelsie/Product-Listing-Store/blob/master/Screenshot%20from%202025-01-09%2012-31-07.png)